Car hits security barrier near White House

 The driver of the vehicle, who was not immediately named, is known to the Secret Service and is believed to have mental health issues, law enforcement sources said.
 She is not believed to have intentionally targeted Trump, the sources added.

+A white Chevrolet minivan with a shattered rear window was seen at the checkpoint, though it was not immediately clear if it was the vehicle that collided with a barricade.

 The incident occurred at 17th and E streets NW in Washington, on the west side of the White House complex.
 The location of the incident is not in close proximity to the West Wing or the presidential residence.
+Some aides were moved from their top floor offices to the ground level in the West Wing as security personnel assessed the situation, a White House official said.

 It has been the site of previous incidents, including an episode in 2016 when a man brandishing a gun approached a security checkpoint and was himself shot by agents.